RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 var MENU_SUPER=10;
 ```

-Then I've analyzed the `HTML` source of the user mode selector and found something that could linked to these constants:
+Then I analysed the `HTML` source of the user mode selector and found something that could linked to these constants:

 ![image](https://user-images.githubusercontent.com/9881407/187303684-effbda41-bfa9-435b-b61d-0a86f7e9dc5e.png)